bibig/eventchain/README.md

   ec.add(anotherCallback);

-  // emit, receive a callback to handler error if it exist. ec.emit(function (e) {
+  // emit, should be given two arguments.
+  // the first is an args which will pass to the first event in the chain.
+  // the second is the top callback, which will handle error if event pass back to it, or fire after all the events executed. ec.emit(args, function (e) {
     ...
   });

+  // if ec is done and no useful any more. remember to clear it.
+  // run-once eventchain will clear itself automatically. ec.clear();

 ```

-more detail, please see the test file.
+more detail, please see the example files.